ASK KNOX

 Bottom Line

-GPT-4o is the production workhorse: fast, multimodal, capable.
-GPT-4o mini is for scale where quality tolerance is high. o1/o3 are reserved for genuinely hard reasoning tasks.
+GPT-4o is the production workhorse for real-time multimodal tasks.
+GPT-4.1 is the stronger choice for text and code.
+GPT-4o mini and GPT-4.1 nano handle scale at 15–17× lower cost.
+The o-series (o1, o3, o4-mini) is reserved for genuinely hard reasoning tasks.
 Route correctly and you can run frontier-quality AI applications at mini-model prices for most of your call volume.
+Always verify current model names at platform.openai.com/docs/models — the lineup changes faster than any lesson can track.

 Next lesson covers function calling — the pattern that turns a language model into an agent that can actually do things in your application.